DrudgeDance/webassembly-rust-tailwinds-trunk/README.md

 # Leptos Full-Stack Application

-A modern, high-performance full-stack Rust web application built with WebAssembly, Rust, and Tailwind CSS.
+A modern, high-performance full-stack Rust web application built with WebAssembly, Rust, and Tailwind CSS v4.0.6.
 This project uses Trunk as the build tool and development server (instead of cargo-leptos) for an optimized WebAssembly development experience, combining Leptos for the frontend and Axum for the backend.

 ## Tech Stack

 - **WebAssembly (Wasm)** - Compile Rust to WebAssembly for near-native performance in the browser
 - **Rust** - Full-stack type-safe development with memory safety guarantees
-- **Tailwind CSS** - Utility-first CSS framework for modern, responsive design
+- **Tailwind CSS v4.0.6** - Latest utility-first CSS framework for modern, responsive design
 - **Trunk** - Modern build tool and development server optimized for Rust/Wasm applications
 - **Leptos** - Reactive web framework for building web applications in Rust
 - **Axum** - Ergonomic and modular web framework for backend development